 Children due to their vulnerability and need for care and protection are at great risk from traffickers, especially when support and care is lacking.
 Children are particularly vulnerable to exploitation by individual opportunists, traffickers, organised crime groups or people who should protect them.

-In 2017, of the 5145 potential victims of Modern Slavery identified, 2118 were minors.
-Of those, 676 were British children, making them the most common nationality to experience Modern Slavery.
-Other nationalities highly represented as potential victims of modern slavery include Vietnam, Albania, Sudan and Eritrea.
+In 2018, of the 6993 potential victims of Modern Slavery identified, 3137 were minors.
+Of those, 1421 were British children, making them the most common nationality to experience Modern Slavery.
+Other nationalities commonly represented as potential victims of Modern slavery include Vietnam, Sudan, Albania and Eritrea.

 Children can be subjected to any of the exploitative conditions outlined within this booklet.
 Sexual exploitation was the most frequent form of Modern Slavery experienced by children in the UK in 2017, followed closely by labour exploitation.
 The International Labour Organisation estimates that worldwide more girls under the age of 16 work in domestic service than in any other category of child labour.